globus/globus-compute-common/src/funcx_common/messagepack/README.md

 This subpackage defines a message passing protocol for funcx endpoints and the forwarder to exchange information, called "messagepack".

-Today, only the v0 implementation of the protocol exists, but under wrappers which, in theory, could be used to support future protocol versions.
+Today, only the v1 implementation of the protocol exists, but under wrappers which could be used to support future protocol versions.

 ## Protocol Support, send and receive